Qualify at Home - FAQ

 What about my internet connection?

-A decent internet connection is required.
+A stable internet connection is required.
 We recommend a minimum of 1.5Mbit/s upload, 10Mbit/s download, ping under 25 ms. Check your internet speed here.

 How can I check if my webcam is working?